iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> My problem is that in the DC area folks from DC, Maryland, Virginia mix regularly and then we have people from all over the country coming in.
+But it seems I can only have one contact app enabled at a time, and as best I can tell that means I wouldn't get notified if my phone had been getting chirps from someone on a different app.
+Am I incorrect?<br> :date: __2020-11-23 17:52:47__

+> It would be useful to know the requirements, don't know if my phone is spinning because the site is busy the phone doesn't meet the reqs<br> :date: __2020-11-23 17:19:09__

 > Good idea, flawed execution.
 A person who tests positive must input a PIN that they receive from a state contact tracer to report their illness.
 This works great as long as the contact tracing is performed properly.
 Personal experience: my wife tested positive, did not hear from a contract tracer, never received a PIN.
 At no point did the app indicate that I had been exposed, even though I share a home with someone who tested positive.
 This may be an isolated case, but I've lost confidence.<br> :date: __2020-11-20 01:38:46__